-The following is a summary of the material terms of Royal Dutch Shell's ordinary shares, including brief descriptions of the provisions contained in our memorandum and articles of association and applicable laws of England and Wales in effect on the date of this document.
+The following is a summary of the material terms of Royal Dutch Shell's ordinary shares, including brief descriptions of the provisions contained in the Articles and applicable laws of England and Wales in effect on the date of this document.
 This summary does not purport to include complete statements of these provisions.
-References to the provisions of our memorandum and articles of association are qualified in their entirety by reference to our full memorandum and articles of association which are exhibits to the registration statement on Form F-3 of which this prospectus is a part.
-See the "Description of Royal Dutch Shell American Depositary Receipts" section below for more information about the rights of holders of our ADRs.
+References to the provisions of the Articles are qualified in their entirety by reference to our full Articles which are exhibits to the registration statement on Form F-3 of which this prospectus is a part.
+See the "Description of Royal Dutch Shell American Depositary Receipts" section below for more information about the rights of holders of our ADSs.
 For the purposes of the discussion below, references to "we", "us" and "our" refer to Royal Dutch Shell.